yashmadan123/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 In this lab, you have accomplished the following:
 -   Provision an Azure OpenAI resource
--   Deploy an Azure OpenAI model within the Azure OpenAI studio
+-   Deploy an Azure OpenAI model within the Azure AI Foundry portal
 -   Use the chat playground to utilize the functionalities of prompts, parameters and code-generation

 ##   You have successfully completed the lab.